ZeroSync/ZeroSync/docs/roadmap.md

 - ✅ Verify the chain of hashes (block hash, previous block hash, Merkle root, TXIDs)
 - ✅ Verify the work in the chain (proof-of-work, median time, and difficulty adjustment)
 - ✅ Verify the UTXO set (Utreexo accumulator and a "bridge node" to provide the inclusion proofs)
-- 👷‍♂️ Chain of proofs with recursive STARKs: Verify the previous chain proof in the next chain proof
+- 👷‍♂️ Chain of proofs with recursive STARKs: Verify the previous chain proof in the current chain proof

 ## Milestone 2: *"measure and optimise"*